 In a contact problem, FEBio calculates the projection of each slave node on the master surface.
 As a slave node slides across the master surface, the corresponding master segment can change.
 However, in some cases, switching segments is undesirable since it might cause instabilities in the solution process or a state in which the node oscillates continuously between two adjacent facets and thus prevents FEBio from meeting the displacement convergence tolerance.
 The parameter seg_up allows the user to control the number of segment updates FEBio will perform during each time step.
 For example, a value of 4 tells FEBio it can do the segment updates during the first four iterations.
 After that, slave nodes will not be allowed to switch to new master segments.
 The default value is 0, which means that FEBio will do a segment update each iteration of each timestep.

-The sliding2 and sliding3 contact implementations for sliding contact are inherently non-symmetric formulations.
+The sliding2, sliding3 and sliding-multiphasic contact implementations for sliding contact are inherently non-symmetric formulations.
 Symmetrized versions of these algorithms do not perform as well as the nonsymmetric version so it is recommended to use the latter.
 The following line controls which version of the algorithm is used.

 <symmetric_stiffness>0</symmetric_stiffness>